-A Guide to the Design of Laminate PCBs at Microwave Frequencies Liam Devlin and Graham Pearson Plextek RF Integration, London Road, Great Chesterford, Essex, CB10 1NY, UK; (liam.devlin@plextekRFI.com) Abstract Laminate PCB technology is now routinely used for the realisation of low cost subsystems operating at frequencies up to around 40GHz.
-The wide availability of both microwave components in SMT compatible packages and low cost, high performance laminate PCB materials have made this possible.
-Although the use of microwave laminate PCBs is now common, careful design and attention to detail is still vital in order to avoid serious performance issues.
-This paper presents guidelines and useful tips for optimising the performance of SMT based laminate PCBs operating at microwave frequencies.
-Using SMT Packaged Microwave Frequency ICs The mass market for consumer wireless products has resulted in huge strides in low cost packaging technology.
-The drive for miniaturisation has helped reduce package parasitics and this, together with careful co-design of ICs and packages, has allowed the upper operating frequency of SMT packaged ICs to be pushed to around 40GHz.
+Technology Overview Designing Laminate PCBs at Microwave Frequencies

+Laminate PCB technology is now routinely used for the realisation of low cost subsystems operating at frequencies up to The around 40GHz. availability wide of both microwave components in SMT compatible packages and high performance, low cost laminate PCB materials have made this possible.
+However, design careful attention to detail is vital in order to avoid serious performance issues at microwave frequencies.
+This technology overview presents guidelines and useful tips for optimising the performance of SMT based laminate PCBs operating at microwave frequencies.

+The mass market for consumer wireless products has resulted in huge strides in low cost packaging technology.
+The drive miniaturisation has helped reduce package parasitics and this, together with careful co-design of ICs and packages, has allowed the upper operating frequency of SMT packaged ICs to be pushed to around 40GHz.
 The most popular package style for microwave ICs is the QFN (Quad Flat pack No-leads).

-The photograph in Figure 1 shows a bare die microwave amplifier MMIC and both faces of the QFN package for which it was designed.
+The photograph below shows a bare die microwave amplifier MMIC and both faces of the QFN package for which it was designed.
 The exposed paddle on the underside of the package is normally the ground connection and is connected to the backside of the die.
 It is clear that the use of the bare die still offers the ultimate in size reduction but the use of an SMT packaged component means that assembly and handling is comparatively straight forward.

+Microwave amplifier IC, QFN packaged and bare die

+PCB footprint for QFN microwave IC attachment

+Grounding Inductance:

-Figure 1: Microwave amplifier IC, QFN packaged and bare die When using microwave ICs, it is vital to have adequately low grounding inductance.
+When using microwave ICs, it is vital to adequately low grounding inductance.
 The ground inductance acts as series inductive feedback around the IC.
 If it becomes too high it can seriously degrade performance and can even cause instability.
-With most commercially available QFN packaged microwave ICs, the exposed paddle on which the die is mounted is solid metal.
-This gives both a low grounding inductance and a low thermal impedance.
-However, when the packaged part is mounted onto a PCB, the top substrate layer of the PCB is normally the microwave substrate and the backside of this layer is the microwave ground.
+With most commercially available OFN packaged microwave ICs, the exposed paddle on which the die is mounted is solid metal.
+This gives both a low grounding inductance and an improved thermal impedance.
+However, when the packaged part is mounted onto a PCB, the top layer of the PCB is normally the microwave substrate and the backside of this layer is the microwave ground.
 The package base is connected to the microwave ground using through substrate vias, which increase both the grounding inductance and the thermal impedance.
 The PCB grounding inductance tends to dominate the overall grounding inductance of the IC.

 There are two main approaches to reducing grounding inductance:

-- Use an array of closely spaced vias to ground the package base - Select a thin substrate height to reduce the inductance of the individual vias Figure 2 is a photograph of a PCB designed for attachment of a QFN packaged microwave IC.
+- Use an array of closely spaced vias to ground the package base - Select a thin substrate height to reduce the inductance of the individual vias

+The image above shows a photograph of a PCB design for attachment of a QFN packaged microwave IC.
 The array of closely spaced vias in the package base area can clearly be seen.
 It is important that the pitch between the vias is electrically small otherwise coupling between vias can give rise to resonances.
 The vias in the photograph are plated vias.
-These are can be filled to minimise potential yield issues during assembly.
+These can be filled to minimise potential yield issues during assembly.
 However, this approach increases the PCB cost.
-It is possible to avoid filling the vias and to maintain high yields but this requires careful optimisation of the PCB layout and assembly processes.
+It is possible to avoid filling the vias and to maintain high vields but this requires careful optimisation of the PCB layout and assembly processes.

-Figure 2: PCB footprint for QFN microwave IC attachment When trying to determine whether the planned grounding approach for a microwave IC is adequate, two questions arise: - What level of grounding inductance can be tolerated? - How do I estimate the grounding inductance of the PCB?
+When trying to determine whether the planned grounding approach for a microwave IC is adequate, two questions arise:

+- What level of grounding inductance can be tolerated? - How do I estimate the grounding inductance of the PCB?